>> February 27, 2010

 There were 30 participants in the 100m where divided into 4 heats in the prelims round..
 The winners for heats 1-4 were Jad Adrian Washif (11.24), Latif Nyat (11.17), Mohd Isa Azan (11.55) and Zabidi Ghazali (11.24).

-Well I’m satisfied for my results from the meet.
-I didn’t train as much as everyone thought for this meet and didn't even arrange on tapering down.
-I only back training about 2 months ago after a setbacks of reoccurrence hamstring injury which cruelled my past season.
+The gold medal winning was quite non-expected (but I was highly confident).
+I didn’t train a lot as everyone thought for this meet and didn't even arrange on tapering down.
+I only back into training about 2 months ago after a setbacks of reoccurrence hamstring injury which cruelled my past season.

 Facebook comments HERE